How To Use Herbs As Companion Plants

 SNOW HILL HIMALAYAN ORGANIC GARLIC BULB GROW ON HIGH ALTITUDE (15 PACK), FRESH HIMALAYAN GARLIC BULB FOR SPICES & HEALTH BENEFIT PLUS PLANTING AND GROWING YOUR OWN GARLIC - PRODUCT OF HIMALAYAS, NEPAL

-Garlic, like chives, is great at repelling a lot of insects like cabbage looper, ants, cabbage maggot, fruit borers and spider mites.
-Oddly enough though cabbages do not like to be planted with this herb.
-Plant garlic around tomatoes, cucumbers, lettuce, celery and roses.
+Garlic, like chives, is great at repelling a lot of insects like cabbage looper, ants, cabbage maggots, fruit borers and spider mites.

 Mint